Australian Agriculture: Broadacre Crops

 Sugarcane

-In 2022-23:
+In 2023-24:

-• 32.6 million tonnes of sugarcane were sold for processing in Australia, with a local value of $1.5 billion
+• 29.9 million tonnes of sugarcane were sold in Australia, 2.7 million tonnes less than in 2022-23

-• 330,000 hectares of sugarcane were grown
+• 341 thousand hectares of sugarcane were grown an increase of 10 thousand hectares

 1. Australian Statistical Geography Standard Edition 3

-How these crop estimates were created
+How theses crop estimates were created

-Agricultural levy data is combined with satellite crop mapping to produce SA2 estimates of production, value, area and number of businesses.
+Agricultural levy data is combined with satellite crop mapping to produce SA2 estimates of production, value, area, and number of businesses.
 For more detail refer to the methodology section.

 Understanding the accuracy of crop estimates